 Once the period set out in the letter before action has passed, and assuming there is no agreement reached for payment of the sums due, you are able to start the action in the SCC.

-It is possible to start your action online using the moneyclaim website here.
+It is possible to start your action online using here.
 Actions issued using this website are dealt with at the bulk centre in Northampton and the court claim will be sent directly to the address you provide.
 Having been issued centrally, the claim will proceed in your local county court, although the defendant does have the right to request the matter is transferred to a court closer to them.

 If you do not want to deal with the matter electronically you can issue a paper claim using an N1 form available here.
 You will also find some useful guidance notes to help.